 It is no secret that Chief Marketing Officers have a lot of responsibilities on their plates.
-From creating, communicating, organizing, and delivering valuable offerings to clients and business partners, CMOs must wear multiple hats in an effort to help their companies grow and succeed.
-With all of these daily tasks, it is no wonder that so many CMOs let marketing compliance issues lapse.
+From creating, communicating, organizing and delivering valuable offerings to clients and business partners, CMOs must wear multiple hats in an effort to help their companies grow and succeed.
+With all of these daily tasks, it's easy to understand why CMOs let marketing compliance issues lapse.

 Calling All CMOs: Pay Attention To These 15 Crucial Marketing And Regulatory Compliance Trends

 CMOs need to listen up, take note, and act now before the reputation and finances of their companies suffer.
 The following list showcases marketing and regulatory compliance trends that CMOs need to know if their companies want to avoid hefty fines and tarnished reputations.

 - Disclosures must be spelled out.
 The Federal Trade Commission (FTC) is paying close attention to advertising, which means that companies must effectively communicate and be transparent with consumers.
 Simple and unequivocal language must be used to spell out disclosures.
 For example, companies must clearly state when the writer has been compensated for an endorsement or advertisement.
 In addition, the FTC has stated that “disclosures must also be made in the same language as the predominant language in which ads are communicated.”

 - Ensure that your disclosures actually appear with ads viewed on different screen sizes.
 In addition to spelling out the disclosures, you must also ensure that they remain on or by the advertisements, even when the ads are viewed on different screens.
 Just as you check your mobile sites to ensure that they display properly on various screen sizes, you must also thoroughly check your ads to ensure that their disclosures aren’t lost when the viewer switches from a desktop to tablet to mobile device.